Dragon Egg Trails 2026

 Conservation Trails

-The important work carried out by the Cornish and Cotswold Dragon Conservation Societies is far reaching.
+The important work carried out by the Society is far reaching.
 With their hard work and conservation efforts, they have been responsible for the rescue of over five species from the brink of extinction.

-By visiting the Dragon Egg Trails at Enys Gardens in Cornwall and the Rococo Gardens at Painswick, you are contributing to the on-going conservation of these special Dragon habitats enabling these beautiful creatures to grow, raise their young and delight D.C.S. members for years to come.
+By visiting the Dragon Egg Trails at Enys Gardens and the Eden Project in Cornwall, you are contributing to the on-going conservation of these special Dragon habitats enabling these beautiful creatures to grow, raise their young and delight D.C.S. members for years to come.